FLITE Training - High School Library Research Day

 Whether you're teaching science, literature, history, or something else entirely, the librarians at the Ferris Library for Information, Technology, and Education (FLITE) would love to help.
 Bring your class to Ferris for customized library instruction designed to help your students with their research.

-While you're here, attend a session with University Admissions and have lunch on Ferris at one of our dining halls.
+While you're here, attend a session with University Admissions.
+Admissions will provide a boxed lunch (Academic Year 2013-14).

 - 9:00 a.m. -- Arrive at Ferris State University, Timme Center for Student Services (CSS).